Stages of Lymphoma

 While swollen lymph nodes associated with lymphoma may first appear in any body part, swelling associated with Hodgkin lymphoma is more likely to start in the upper body, including the neck, chest and sometimes the abdomen.

 Symptoms of other medical conditions may mirror those of lymphoma.
-If you are treated for those conditions, or if your symptoms last for several weeks despite medical treatment, you may need further consultation to rule out lymphoma.
+Therefore, if you are treated for those conditions, or if your symptoms last for several weeks despite medical treatment, you may need further consultation to rule out lymphoma.

 At City of Hope, our world-renowned hematopathologists perform leading-edge diagnostics to ensure the best outcomes for our lymphoma patients.